grafalex82/ut88/README.md

 # UT-88 Soviet DIY i8080-based Computer Emulator

-This is the emulator of UT-88 computer, written in Python.
-Goals of the project:
+This is an emulator of the UT-88 computer, developed using Python.
+The project has two primary objectives:
 - Understand the computer schematics, and emulate it as close as possible to the real hardware
 - Understand software part of the computer, disassemble and document it

-This is also the most complete collection of UT-88 related information:
+Additionally, this project serves as the most comprehensive repository of UT-88 related information, encompassing:
-- scematics, and component descriptions
+- scematics and modules descriptions
-- binaries (fixed a lot of scanning issues, compared to other binaries on Internet)
+- binary files (addressing numerous scanning issues compared to other binaries available on the internet)
-- disassembly of all programs ever published for UT-88 (and even more)
+- Disassembly of every program ever published for the UT-88, and even beyond.

 ## UT-88 - Computer Description

-UT-88 (Russian: ЮТ-88) is a DIY computer, first published in "Young Technician - For Skilled Hands" magazine (Russian: "ЮТ Для Умелых Рук") on Feb 1989.
-In late 80x a typical DIY computers was quite complex, consist of many parts, and required quite solid technical skills to bring it up.
-Instead, UT-88 offered a very simple design, and a step-by-step build.
-This extends target audience to children and hobbyist.
+UT-88 (Russian: ЮТ-88) is a DIY computer originally introduced in "Young Technician - For Skilled Hands" magazine (Russian: "ЮТ Для Умелых Рук") on Feb 1989.
+In late 1980s, a typical DIY computers were notably complex, comprised of numerous components, and demanded substantial technical expertise to assemble and bring it up.
+In contrast, the UT-88 presented an elegantly simple design and a step-by-step construction process.
+This approach significantly broadened its appeal to a wider audience, including children and hobbyists.

-The magazine published the computer schematics and software codes.
-It was supposed to build the computer in phases:
+The magazine featured both computer schematics and software code, with the intention of guiding readers through a computer construction process in several phases:
-- Basic configuration looks like a calculator with a 6-digit LCD and hexadecimal button keypad.
+- **Basic Configuration:** The CPU module resembled a calculator, featuring a 6-digit LCD display and a hexadecimal button keypad.
-- Calculator addon adds a ROM with some floating point functions, making possible scientific calculations
+- **Calculator Add-on:** This expanded the capabilities by incorporating a ROM with floating-point functions, enabling scientific calculations.
-- Video module adds 55-keys alpha-numeric keyboard, and a 64x28 char monochrome display (TV output).
+- **Video Module:** The next phase introduced a 55-key alphanumeric keyboard and a 64x28 character monochrome display (with TV output).
-- Dynamic 64k RAM adds possibility to run programs from other compatible computers
+- **Dynamic 64k RAM:** This upgrade allowed users to run programs from other compatible computers.
-- 64k-256k Quasi Disk (a battery powered dynamic ROM) adds possibility to store large amount of data
+- **64k-256k Quasi Disk:** A battery-powered dynamic ROM was added, providing the capacity to store a substantial amount of data.
-- There were a few custom addons such as Flash memory programmer, and i8253-based sound generator
+- **Custom Add-ons:** In addition to the phases listed above, there were custom add-ons, including a Flash memory programmer and an i8253-based sound generator.

+These phases offered readers a structured approach to gradually build and enhance the UT-88 computer according to their preferences and needs.
+Each phase of the UT-88 build not only expanded the hardware but also enriched the software capabilities, providing users with a versatile computing experience.

-From the software point of view each phase provided additional capabilities:
+From a software perspective, each phase of the UT-88 computer build introduced additional functionalities:
-- The basic configuration allowed doing basic computer operations (read/write memory, calculate CRC), loading programs from tape, creating and running own simple programs.
+- **Basic Configuration:** In the basic configuration, users could perform basic computer operations such as memory read/write, CRC calculations, load programs from tape, and create and execute simple programs.
-- The video module provided possibility to run text based programs, such as simple text based video games.
+- **Video Module:** With the video module installed, the UT-88 could run text-based programs, including simple text-based video games.
-- Full configuration allowed running so called UT-88 operating system, which provided a text editor, assembler, and better compatibility with other i8080-based computers.
+- **Full Configuration:** Achieving the full configuration unlocked the ability to run the UT-88 operating system.
+This OS offered essential tools like a full screen text editor and an assembler, enhancing compatibility with other i8080-based computers.
-- The magazine offerred a special port of the CP/M operating system, that allows working with files on the quasi disk.
+- **Special CP/M Port:** The magazine also provided an unique port of the CP/M operating system, enabling users to work with files stored on the quasi disk, expanding the computer's capabilities even further.

-The UT-88 computer architecture is based on previously published Micro-80 computer (early 80s), and Radio-86RK (published in 'Radio' magazine in 1985-1987s).
-It reuses multiple technical solutions such as tape recorder connectivity and recording format, keyboard layout and schematics.
+The architecture of the UT-88 computer draws significant inspiration from two previously published computer systems: the Micro-80 (from the early 1980s) and the Radio-86RK (featured in the 'Radio' magazine between 1985 and 1987).
+Several technical solutions and design elements are inherited from these predecessors, enhancing the UT-88's overall functionality and compatibility.
+Key elements carried over from its predecessors include connectivity with tape recorders and the associated recording format, the layout and schematics of the keyboard, and the general hardware framework.

-It worth noting that UT-88 offers a more mature schematics, such as using i8224 and i8238 (instead of number of TTL logic gate chips in Radio-86RK), and wide use of peripheral in I/O address space (unlike Radio-86RK where the peripheral was located in the main address space).
-UT-88 schematics also takes into account chip availability.
-Thus hard to buy i8275 used in 86RK was replaced with a number of registers and counters in UT-88 video module.
+Notably, the UT-88 distinguishes itself by incorporating more advanced and refined schematics.
+This includes the integration of components like the i8224 and i8238, which replace a multitude of TTL logic gate chips used in the Radio-86RK.
+Additionally, the UT-88's peripheral are connected to the CPU using I/O address space, in contrast to the Radio-86RK where peripherals were located within the main memory address space.
+Furthermore, the UT-88's design takes into account chip availability, addressing the scarcity of the i8275 chip in late USSR.
+In response, the UT-88's video module employs a combination of registers and counters, providing a practical alternative for the video signal generation.

-Software part is also highly compatible with the previous generation computers.
-Thus Monitor F (the primary firmware for the Video Module) is very similar to the Radio-86RK Monitor, and shares same routine entry points.
-This makes possible loading Radio-86RK programs from the tape and run them with no or little modifications.
+On the software front, the UT-88 maintains a high degree of compatibility with its predecessors.
+For instance, the Monitor F, which serves as the primary firmware for the Video Module, closely resembles the Radio-86RK Monitor and shares common routine entry points.
+This compatibility allows for the loading and execution of Radio-86RK programs from tape with minimal to no modifications, underscoring the seamless transition between these related computer systems.

 Scans of the original magazine can be found [here](doc/scans).